Hayk Marutyan

-Hayk Hrachyayi Marutyan (Հայկ Հրաչյայի Մարության; born December 18, 1976) is an Armenian actor, comedian, screenwriter, producer and politician.
+Hayk Hrachyayi Marutyan (Հայկ Հրաչյայի Մարության; born December 18, 1976) is an Armenian actor, comedian, filmmaker and politician.
 He was the mayor of Yerevan from October 2018 to December 2021.

 Marutyan rose to prominence as half of the comedy duo "Hayko Mko" (with Mkrtich "Mko" Arzumanyan) in the 2000s.
 They co-produced Kargin Haghordum (2002–09) and Kargin Serial (2010-13).
 Due to these, he is widely known as Kargin Hayko (Կարգին Հայկո) to the Armenian public.
 He later starred in several comedy films, including Super Mother and Love Odd.

 Marutyan became actively involved in civic activism during the presidency of Serzh Sargsyan.
 During the 2018 revolution he actively supported Nikol Pashinyan.
 He joined Pashinyan's Civil Contract party and was nominated as their candidate for mayor of Yerevan.
-He was elected mayor in a landslide victory by garnering some 81% of the votes.
+He was elected mayor in a sweeping victory by garnering some 81.06% of the votes.
 Marutyan became the first mayor of Yerevan to be removed by a vote of no confidence by the Yerevan City Council in December 2021 amid political disagreements with the ruling government and Civil Contract party, which he left in December 2020.

+In the run up to the 2023 Yerevan City Council election, Marutyan was nominated by the National Progress Party of Armenia as the party's mayoral candidate.

+On 1 May 2024, Marutyan founded the New Power party.
+He was elected party Chairman.

 Life

 Marutyan was born in Yerevan on December 18, 1976.
 He graduated from Anania Shirakatsy Lyceum and then continued his education at the Yerevan Polytechnic, graduating in 1997.
 He later served his mandatory military conscription at a special unit of the National Security Service until 1998.

 Marutyan is married to Iva, a Czech national whom he met in 2004.
-They have 4 children (2 daughters and 2 sons).
+They have 4 children Alice, Artur, Adele and Arman.